ankitects/anki-manual/src/files.md

 - If you have multiple profiles, you can pass -p &lt;name&gt; to load a specific profile.
+- If you pass -p some-fake-name, Anki will show the profile screen on startup.
+  If no profile is provided, the last-used profile is loaded.

 - To change the interface language, use -l &lt;iso 639-1 language code&gt;, such as "-l ja" for Japanese.